PhilDL/ts-ghost/packages/ts-ghost-admin-api/README.md

 // return from the `add` method const result: {
     success: true;
-    data: z.infer<typeof simplifiedSchema>; // parsed by the Zod Schema given in the config } | {
+    data: Member; // parsed by the Zod Schema given in the config } | {
     success: false;
     errors: {